For years, people have debated the importance of Google AdWords Quality Score.

 What does AdWords Quality Score really represent?

-Quality Score is how Google determines whether or not your ads meet the needs and search intent of your audience.
+Quality Score is how Google determines whether or not your ads meet the needs and search intent of your target audience.

 To do that, Google created Quality Score with a ranking system from 1-10.
 For new campaigns, AdWords defaults to a 6 rating and uses 5 as a benchmark.
 Any ads with a high score (7-10) get a cost-per-click (CPC) discount and ads with a low score (1-4) are charged a CPC premium.